 Hannah Riley: Jamie also before, talked about crossing a boundary that we didn’t know was there.
 It must take a lot of flexibility for a couple to cross those smaller boundaries that couldn’t possibly be foreseen and then renegotiate.
 Does that happen a lot?

-Where couples get into trouble is when they just dive straight into the deep end and it’s everyone doing whatever they want and there’s no checking in again.
+Where couples in romantic relationships get into trouble is when they just dive straight into the deep end and it’s everyone doing whatever they want, and there’s no checking in again.
 That’s where it can really undermine the relationship.

 Hannah Riley: Clinton, if you wanted to start being in an open relationship, how could you bring it up with your partner without hurting their feelings or making them feel like they’re not meeting your needs?

-Clinton Power: That’s a tough one because of course, you can’t control how your partner feels.
+Clinton Power: That’s a tough one because, of course, you can’t control how your partner feels.
 If this is something you’ve never spoken about with your partner, it could come as a surprise.
-There could be shock.
+There could be a shock.
 Your partner may feel very apprehensive about what you’re suggesting.
-I think what’s important is to be very honest and clear about why it would be important to you, why this is something you would want to explore and to keep it as an open dialogue because, one of the worst things you can do is to pressure a partner into going into a open relationship.
+I think what’s important is to be very honest and clear about why it would be important to you, why this is something you would want to explore and to keep it as an open dialogue because one of the worst things you can do is to pressure a partner into going into an open relationship.

-Clinton Power: You have to have, again, a very honest conversation about the type of sex you want to have with other people because as Jamie mentioned in his story, maybe you’re just doing mutual masturbation with other people, that’s not going to be an issue but if you’re having intercourse or anal sex, that is going to be more problematic.
-Particularly, if you’re in a same sex relationship, you want to be talking about, are you using condoms … or really, it doesn’t matter if it’s same sex or a straight relationship, you need to talk about use of condoms and what you’re doing to protect yourselves in your interactions with others so you can really minimise the risk.
-Of course, you can never minimise it 100% but at least you can minimise the risk.
+Clinton Power: You have to have, again, a very honest conversation about the type of sex you want to have with other people because, as Jamie mentioned in his story, maybe you’re just doing mutual masturbation with other people, that’s not going to be an issue, but if you’re having intercourse or anal sex, that is going to be more problematic.
+Particularly, if you’re in a same-sex relationship, you want to be talking about, whether you are using condoms … or really, it doesn’t matter if it’s same-sex or a straight relationship, you need to talk about the use of condoms and what you’re doing to protect yourselves in your interactions with others so you can really minimise the risk.
+Of course, you can never minimise it 100%, but at least you can minimise the risk.

-Clinton Power: I think you need to have a conversation with each other about what kind of details you want because, some people are perfectly happy just knowing, “Okay, you’re meeting John at 10:00.
-You’re going to have a great time and you’ll be back by midnight,” and that’s perfectly fine.
-Another partner might actually want all the gory details and that can be a positive thing because, for some couples, that’s very arousing, exciting, they love hearing about the pleasure their partner has been experiencing.
-Then you can also go to the other end of the spectrum where you’re getting the gory details and it actually eats you up, it really upsets you.
+Clinton Power: I think you need to have a conversation with each other about what kind of details you want because some people are perfectly happy just knowing, “Okay, you’re meeting John at 10:00.
+You’re going to have a great time, and you’ll be back by midnight,” and that’s perfectly fine.
+Another partner might actually want all the gory details, and that can be a positive thing because, for some couples, that’s very arousing and exciting; they love hearing about the pleasure their partner has been experiencing.
+Then you can also go to the other end of the spectrum where you’re getting the gory details, and it actually eats you up; it really upsets you.
 You’re stewing.
-You start feeling insecure and that’s not a good thing.
-Early on, just have a chat about well, “If we’re going to disclose to each other, what kind of details do we want to share?”
+You start feeling insecure, and that’s not a good thing.
+Early on, just have a chat about, well, “If we’re going to disclose to each other, what kind of details do we want to share?”

-Hannah Riley: We got a text on that says, “Gay guys are generally so promiscuous that you’re pretty much in an open relationship whether you like it or not.
+Hannah Riley: We got a text that says, “Gay guys are generally so promiscuous that you’re pretty much in an open relationship whether you like it or not.
 I’m currently in my second one.
-It’s tricky but it works, just needs to manage the little green monster that is jealousy.”
-Clinton, do you think open relationship differ in the straight versus queer community?
+It’s tricky, but it works, you just need to manage the little green monster that is jealous.”
+Clinton, do you think open relationships differ in the straight versus queer community?

 Clinton Power: Absolutely.
-It’s going to take a bit of work but you need to rebuild that trust because it’s the foundation of a secure functioning relationship.
-For those couples, they probably need to close the relationship, at least for a period of time, just so they can focus on rebuilding trust, feeling safe and secure, reassuring one another.
+It’s going to take a bit of work, but you need to rebuild that trust because it’s the foundation of a secure functioning relationship.
+Those couples, probably need to close the relationship, at least for a period of time, just so they can focus on rebuilding trust, feeling safe and secure, and reassuring one another.
 Anytime your partner is feeling insecure, you need to reassure them.
-Tell them how much you love them, how you’re attracted to them, that they’re the only man or woman for you because those things are really important for your partner to hear when they are feeling insecure.
+Tell them how much you love them, how you’re attracted to them, and that they’re the only man or woman for you because those things are really important for your partner to hear when they are feeling insecure.

-Hannah Riley: Adam from Mascot, you’re in a open relationship right now?
+Hannah Riley: Adam from Mascot, you’re in an open relationship right now?